wahanarekatekindo/wahanarekatekindo.github.io/README.md

-Fallback domain ketika server offline
+Fallback domain when server offline